gbrodman/order-tracking/README.md

 ## Prerequisites

 - This will only work with one email account, and I've only tested with GMail
-- All Amazon emails must be in the same folder
 - All addresses must contain a key that uniquely identifies which buying group the address belongs to.
 For me, this is a variation on my group ID.
 - Auto-uploading only works with PM, MYS, and USA
 - One must be able to run a headless browser with Selenium, either Chrome or Firefox